iliana/dotfiles/.github/README.md

 These dotfiles are tracked in a bare git repository.
 This technique has been described in [many](https://harfangk.github.io/2016/09/18/manage-dotfiles-with-a-git-bare-repository.html) [different](https://www.atlassian.com/git/tutorials/dotfiles) [ways](https://www.google.com/search?q=dotfiles+bare+git+repo).

-For reference, I use macOS and Arch Linux on my desktop machines, mostly NixOS for servers ([my configurations](https://github.com/iliana/nixos-configs)), and illumos for work.
+For reference, I use macOS and Arch Linux on my desktop machines, mostly NixOS for servers ([here are my NixOS configurations](https://github.com/iliana/nixos-configs)), and illumos for work.

 The description for this repo comes from [this excellent tweet](https://twitter.com/cakesandcourage/status/1461481653059129345).